 Dylan Paul established the Traditional Mas Archive while in Trinidad under the auspices of a Fulbright grant, examining the pedagogical and performance practices of heightened text and speech in Caribbean masquerade performance.
-In the field of voice and speech for theatre he has taught master classes both in the United States and abroad, received the VASTA Clyde Vinson Memorial Scholarship, and was the chief architect in the redesign and standardization of the International Dialects of English Archive (www.dialectsarchive.com), which he continues to serve as a Special Consultant.
-He holds an MFA from the Professional Actor Training Program at the University of Houston, where he also instructed graduate level voice and speech, and a BFA in Theatre & Voice from the University of Kansas.
-As a proud member of Actors’ Equity Association he has worked across the US, making his 2014 Broadway debut in Cabaret, directed by Sam Mendes and Rob Marshall.
+In the field of voice and speech for theatre, he has taught master classes in the United States and abroad, received the VASTA Clyde Vinson Memorial Scholarship, and was the chief architect in the redesign and standardization of the International Dialects of English Archive (www.dialectsarchive.com) which he continues to serve as a Special Consultant.
+He holds an MFA from the Professional Actor Training Program at the University of Houston, where he also instructed graduate-level voice and speech.
+As a proud member of Actors’ Equity Association, he has worked across the US, making his 2014 Broadway debut in Cabaret, directed by Sam Mendes and Rob Marshall.
 Other credits include multiple seasons with the Illinois Shakespeare Festival, Rocky Mountain Repertory Theatre, New Theatre (Kansas City), and time as a resident troupe member of the American Shakespeare Center.
 His ongoing creative and research agenda includes the intersection of voice and technology, actor training, and mas work.
-He is currently a resident company member of the Tony Award winning Oregon Shakespeare Festival.
+He is currently a resident company member of the Tony Award-winning Oregon Shakespeare Festival.
 More can be found at www.dylanpaul.net.

 Senior Field Researcher, Marcus Waldron

-Marcus Waldron is a Theatre Arts major at the the University of the West Indies, focusing his senior thesis on theatrical practice in politics.
-As an actor and director he has worked in the school and professionally in Trinidad and Tobago, including playing traditional mas.
+Marcus Waldron is a Theatre Arts major at the University of the West Indies, focusing his senior thesis on theatrical practice in politics.
+As an actor and director, he has worked in the school and professionally in Trinidad and Tobago, including playing traditional mas.
 Creative projects include directing the regional premiere of Oedipus Rex in Trinidad.
 He also holds the distinction of being the primary video interviewer for the archive.
-As a supportive member of the arts community, He is passionate about learning and engaging audiences via traditional mas, as well as theatre inspired by post modern playwrights.
+As a supportive member of the arts community, He is passionate about learning and engaging audiences via traditional mas, as well as theatre inspired by postmodern playwrights.

 Contributing Artist, Rubariri Victor

 Rubadiri Victor is a multimedia artist and cultural activist in Trinidad and Tobago, featured in dozens of publications on traditional mas and art.
-As cultural activist and scholar he has an ongoing interest in contemporary cultural theory.
+As a cultural activist and scholar, he has an ongoing interest in contemporary cultural theory.

 Contributing Artist, Alysha Higgins